 Exercise #1: Take an Emotional Intelligence Assessment

 The foundations of emotional intelligence include self-awareness, emotion recognition, and emotional regulation.
-A great way to help your staff begin to develop better emotional intelligence skills is to have them take an assessment to identify their current EQ skills, so they can identify their strengths and see where they need improvement.
+Have your staff take an assessment to identify their current EQ skills.
+It’s a great place to start because they can identify their strengths and see where they need improvement.

 Exercise #2: Role-Play Scenarios

 Have team members pair up to role-play a challenging interpersonal scenario commonly encountered in their work.
 Alternatively, have two employees role-play the scenario while the rest of the team observes.
-At Compassionate Geek, we’ve found it helps to explain that many people find role-plays awkward, but they’ve been proven to be helpful.
-Say, “I wouldn’t ask you to do this if it weren’t effective, so please take it seriously.”
+At Compassionate Geek, we know that many people find role-playing to be awkward, but it’s helpful.
+We’ve learned it helps to explain this way to your team: “I wouldn’t ask you to do this if it weren’t effective, so please take it seriously.”
 Afterward, reflect on the interaction:

-After the debrief, role-play another scenario using the insights gained through the discussion to improve the interaction.
-Debrief again to see what changed.
+After the debrief, role-play another scenario, using the insights gained through the discussion to improve the interaction.
+Then, debrief again to see what changed.

 Exercise #3: A Deep Dive into Feelings